mantle-warrior/Profile_JieCHEN/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: PhD student of Marine Geoscience
+role: PhD student of Marine Geosciences

 # Organizations/Affiliations to show in About widget
 organizations: